Dahl99/discordbot/README.md

 In order to run this project you will need the following:

-* Go 1.16.5 installed
+* Go 1.17.1 installed
-* youtube-dl installed
-* ffmpeg installed
+* Docker and Docker Compose installed
 * Discord account
 * Google developer account